jspmarc/simple-message-queue/README.md

 ## Request and Response

-Each request and response have a 1 byte header and a body.
+Each request and response have a 9 byte header and a body.
 The body can have a variable size.
-The header denotes the type of action done to the server.
+The first byte of the header denotes the type of action done to the server.
+The last 8 bytes denotes the body size.

 There are 2 types of action that can be done when doing request to the server: